Aaron1515/Pirateme/README.md

     Return a name of a captian by random.

+Pirateme::Fake.action

+    Return an action by random.

+Pirateme::Fake.phrase

+    Return a phrase by random.

+Pirateme::Fake.joke

+    Return a joke by random.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.